Magic Kingdom Park

 The evening is when Magic Kingdom Park is at its best.
 Temperatures drop, the castle lights up, and the crowds spread out.

-Happily Ever After is the main fireworks show.
-It combines fireworks, lasers, and projections on Cinderella Castle.
-It typically starts at 9:00 PM, but the time shifts by season — check the My Disney Experience app for your date.
+Happily Ever After is the main fireworks show, combining fireworks, lasers, and projections on Cinderella Castle.
+It typically starts at 9 p.m., but the time shifts by season.
+Check the My Disney Experience app for your date.
 Claim a spot on Main Street, U.S.A. or the hub in front of the castle 30-45 minutes before showtime.

 After the fireworks, ride lines drop.
-This is a great time to re-ride favorites or catch attractions you missed during the day.
+Re-ride favorites or catch attractions you missed during the day.

 Dining at Magic Kingdom Park